appsmithorg/appsmith-docs/website/docs/workflows/tutorials/set-up-webhook-workflow.md

 ## Prerequisites

 * Ensure you have a self-hosted instance of Appsmith.
 See the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
-* Ensure you are on a paid plan.
+* The Workflows feature is only available on a paid plan.
 For more information, see [Pricing](https://www.appsmith.com/pricing).
 * Ensure you have basic knowledge of creating datasource, queries, and displaying data on Appsmith.
 For more information, see [Tutorial - Basics](/getting-started/tutorials/start-building).

 ## Create workflow